saminourji/DeepfakeAudioDetection/README.md

 This should take **~15 minutes** on Brown's OSCAR GPU grid.
 Otherwise, timing may vary depending on the device.

-3. Run the following commands to run training
+3. Enter the preprocess folder and run datasets.py:
     ```bash
     cd train
     python train.py
     ```

+4. Return back to the root directory and enter the train folder to run train.py:
+    ```bash
+    cd ..
+    cd train
+    python train.py
+    ```

-4. Return back to root directory and run the following for validation
+5. Return back to root directory and run the following for validation
     ```bash
     cd ..
     python validate.py